73 Sights in Antwerp, Belgium (with Map and Images)

 Schelde Vrij is a monument on the Marnixplaats in Antwerp.
 The statue was designed in 1873 by architect Jean-Jacques Winders, in collaboration with the sculptor Louis Dupuis, who made the lions and medallions, Jacques De Braekeleer, who took care of Neptune and Mercury and Frans Floris who created the writing female figure.
 The monument was completed in 1883.

-The old parish church of Sint-Jan Maria Vianney is a former parish church in the municipality of Antwerp, located at Boomstesteenweg 333.
-It was designed by Simon Van Craen.
-It is an austere brick hall church without a tower, with a pre-built portal and a cross on the gable.
+The old parish church of Sint-Jan Maria Vianney is a former parish church in the town of Wilrijk, which belongs to the municipality of Antwerp, located at Boomstesteenweg 333.
+It is a design by Simon Van Craen.
+It is a sober brick hall church without a tower, with a pre-built portal and a cross on the gable.

 Wikipedia: Oude parochiekerk Sint-Jan Maria Vianney (NL), Heritage Website